Table of Contents

 I established you; You were on the holy mountain of God…You were perfect in your ways from the day you were created, till iniquity was found in you” (Ezekiel 28:12-15).

 God gave Lucifer and His holy angels the freedom of choice.
 This freedom is God’s master plan for the universe.
 God’s purpose for creation was to share His love with His creation.
 The very nature of free choice is to be free from force.
 Therefore, any decisions made are the person’s own responsibility and cannot be blamed on God.

 Like the angels, the Lord also creates humans with the freedom of choice.
 And He calls His people to exercise their free will, “choose for yourselves this day whom you will serve” (Joshua 24:15).
 And He is very eager for them to choose life: “… I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live” (Deuteronomy 30:19).

-God knew through His foreknowledge that His creatures will rebel.
-And He clearly saw that to allow free choice would lead to pain, suffering, and death.
-But He understood that only creatures with total freedom of choice could enter into a loving relationship with Him.
-Because without the liberty to reject God, neither could we choose Him—and without choice, love would be impossible.
+God knew through His foreknowledge that His creatures will rebel (Revelation 21:6).
+And He clearly saw that to allow freedom of choice would lead to pain, suffering, and death.
+But He understood that only creatures with full freedom of choice could have a loving relationship with Him.
+Because without the liberty to reject God, neither could we choose Him—and without choice, love would not exist.
 God loves His creatures, and is eager to receive their love (Matthew 22:37).

 All those that accept God’s gift of salvation will be saved eternally.
 “But as many as received Him, to them He gave the right to become children of God, to those who believe in His name” (John 1:12).
-John declares that the decisive factor lies with men themselves—“as many” as receive and believe are granted access to sonship.
+John adds that the decisive factor lies with men themselves—“as many” as accept the Lord and walk in His path are given access to sonship.

 In His service,